isc-projects/bind9/doc/arm/reference.rst

    :tags: query
    :short: Controls whether a COOKIE EDNS option is sent along with a query.

-   If ``yes``, then a COOKIE EDNS option is sent along with the query.
+   If ``yes``, a COOKIE EDNS option is sent along with the query.
    If the resolver has previously communicated with the server, the COOKIE returned in the previous transaction is sent.
 This is used by the server to determine whether the resolver has talked to it before.
-A resolver sending the correct COOKIE is assumed not to be an off-path attacker sending a spoofed-source query; the query is therefore unlikely to be part of a reflection/amplification attack, so resolvers sending a correct COOKIE option are not subject to response rate limiting (RRL).
+A resolver sending the correct COOKIE is assumed not to be an off-path attacker sending a spoofed-source query; the query is therefore unlikely to be part of a reflection/amplification attack, so resolvers sending a correct COOKIE option are not subject to response-rate limiting (RRL).
 Resolvers which do not send a correct COOKIE option may be limited to receiving smaller responses via the :any:`nocookie-udp-size` option.